Easy Refrigerator Troubleshooting

 If your refrigerator light won’t turn off, the most likely culprit is the light switch within the refrigeration unit.
 If you push the switch down and the light still stays on, you must replace the door switch.

-If you performed these easy refrigerator troubleshooting tips, but nothing worked, we have your back.
+If you tried to perform these easy do-it-yourself refrigerator repairs, but nothing worked, do not worry, we have your back.
 Whatever symptoms your faulty fridge is showing, at 5 Star Appliance Repair, we’re happy to help.
 Contact us today if you need your refrigerator or any other appliance fixed!